Back to Virtues and Vices

 "Be ye enlarged, and bear not the yoke with unbelievers." - 2 Corinthians 6:13-14

 Magnanimity is greatness of soul in the pursuit of what is truly worthy under God.
-It does not mean vanity, self-importance, or grandiosity.
+It is not vanity, self-importance, or grandiosity.
 It means refusing to live on the level of trifles when the soul was made for high goods.
-Pettiness is its opposite: the shrinking of the soul into small grievances, narrow competitions, and low aims.
+Pettiness is the opposite habit: the shrinking of the soul into small grievances, narrow competitions, and low aims.

-This virtue matters because many souls are not ruined by dramatic rebellion, but by becoming small.
-They give themselves to things unworthy of their baptism: perpetual comparisons, domestic scorekeeping, trivial resentments, and a life measured by comforts rather than by God's glory.
+This virtue matters because many souls are not ruined by open rebellion, but by becoming small.
+They give themselves to things unworthy of their baptism: constant comparison, domestic scorekeeping, trivial resentments, and a life measured by comfort rather than by the glory of God.

 Scripture constantly calls man upward.
 Seek the things that are above.
 Set your affection on things above.
 Run so as to obtain.
 These are not calls to vanity.
 They are calls to proportion.
-The soul is too noble, because made for God, to be content with pettiness.
+The soul made for God is too noble to be content with pettiness.1

-At the same time, Scripture also condemns ambition severed from God.
-That distinction is crucial.
-Magnanimity seeks greatness in the right order.
-Pettiness seeks the small.
+Scripture also condemns ambition severed from God.
+That distinction matters.
+Magnanimity seeks greatness in right order.
+Pettiness settles for the small.
 Vanity seeks greatness for the self.
-Only magnanimity remains truly free.
+Only magnanimity remains free because only magnanimity remains under God.

-St. Thomas treats magnanimity as a virtue because the soul ought not shrink from great things when grace truly calls it.
-To refuse every high demand under the pretense of humility can itself be a disguised defect.
-The soul must neither exalt itself falsely nor refuse the work God gives it out of smallness.
+St. Thomas treats magnanimity as a virtue because the soul ought not shrink from great things when truly calls it.
+To refuse every high demand under the pretense of humility can itself be a defect in disguise.
+The soul must neither exalt itself falsely nor refuse the work God gives it out of smallness.2

 The saints embody this balance.
 They attempted great things because they trusted God, not because they adored themselves.
-Greatness of soul in Catholic life therefore appears as generosity, courage, and steadiness in worthy aims.
+Greatness of soul in Catholic life therefore appears as generosity, courage, steadiness, and willingness to spend oneself on worthy ends.

 The contraction of that horizon has helped breed pettiness.
 A soul surrounded by low ideals begins to live at that level.
 The house, the wardrobe, the mood, the slight, the preference, the comfort: these become the field of battle because nothing greater is habitually loved.